Replace a missing tooth with a bridge

-A Maryland bridge is a no drill fixed bridge.
-These bridges consist of a pontic (false tooth) that is held in place by a metal or porcelain framework in the shape of wings projecting on each side of the false tooth.
+A Maryland bridge is a no drill bonded on version.
+This version consists of a pontic (false tooth) that is held in place by a metal or porcelain framework in the shape of wings projecting on each side of the false tooth.
 This framework is bonded onto the backs of the two teeth adjacent to the missing tooth.
-Since this type of bridge isn’t held in place by crowns, the adjacent teeth don’t need to be filed.
+Since this type of restoration isn’t held in place by crowns, the adjacent teeth don’t need to be filed.

-While Maryland bridges are more conservative than traditional bridges, they do have their downsides.
+While they are more conservative than traditional versions, they do have their downsides.
 The strength of the bridge is limited by the strength of the resin that holds the wings in place, so it may not stay in place in areas of the mouth where the teeth are subjected to a lot of biting force, like the molars.
-Maryland bridges are usually only used to replace front teeth.
+These are usually only used to replace front teeth.

 What does a dental bridge cost?

 There are many variables that can affect the price including:

 - The number of teeth needed to fill the gap

 - The strength of the adjoining abutment teeth

 - Which version as described above it is